Robmellor87/API/README.md

 Host this in a mySQL databse

 Goal 3) DONE
-Create hosted API service written in node.js to allow GET querying of movie title, year, director
+Create hosted API service written in node.js to allow GET querying of movie title, year, director + other logic

-Goal 4) PENDING
+Goal 4) DONE
-Make Android app for a basic movie quiz game for guessing dates, directors etc. Likley in Kotlin.
+Make simple web app to present user with titles and quiz them on year of release

 Goal 5) Add some kind of AI agent (GPT API) to the app (ideas: pixelate and guess poster, describe the plot, provide synopsis...)